affanjan007/Online-Shop-Website/README.md

 Back-end: Node.js, Express.js
 Database: MongoDB
 Tools: Body-Parser, Mongoose, Express-Session
 Explore this project to see how I've combined modern development practices to create a feature-rich online shop platform.
-Visit the link below to learn more!